jnozzi/cocoadev.com/markdown/HowDoIBPalettesWork.md

 Interface Builder palettes allow you to drag and drop an object into your project's nib file, edit an object's attributes through an Inspector, and put an object into "Test Mode."
 These properties make palettes a great way to distribute your own custom objects to other developers.
 So let's get started and see just how easy it is to palettize an object.

-// General/DotView
+// DotView

-In this tutorial we will make a palette of a custom view called General/DotView.
+In this tutorial we will make a palette of a custom view called DotView.
 This is a simple view which draws a dot centered where the user clicks.
-The General/DotView class can be found in the /Developer/Examples/General/AppKit directory on your computer.
-You may be familiar with General/DotView if you read Learning Cocoa because it was used as an example of a custom view in that book.
-By making a palette of General/DotView we will be able to simply drag it from the Interface Builder palette window and use it in any new application we create.
+The DotView class can be found in the /Developer/Examples/AppKit directory on your computer.
+You may be familiar with DotView if you read Learning Cocoa because it was used as an example of a custom view in that book.
+By making a palette of DotView we will be able to simply drag it from the Interface Builder palette window and use it in any new application we create.

-Figure 1: The final palette, Inspector, and nib file using the General/DotView class.
+Figure 1: The final palette, Inspector, and nib file using the DotView class.

 // Setup

-Open up Project Builder and create a new project using the General/IBPalette template, which can be found under the Standard Apple Plug-ins heading.
+Open up Project Builder and create a new project using the IBPalette template, which can be found under the Standard Apple Plug-ins heading.
 Save the project as Dot.
 Now we need to edit some of the files that Project Builder automatically created.

 First, delete Dot.h and Dot.m.
-We will replace them with files for the General/DotView class.
-So, add the files General/DotView.h and General/DotView.m to your project.
-They can be found in the /Developer/Examples/General/AppKit directory, and I would recommend that you add copies of these files to your project rather than using the original files.
+We will replace them with files for the DotView class.
+So, add the files DotView.h and DotView.m to your project.
+They can be found in the /Developer/Examples/AppKit directory, and I would recommend that you add copies of these files to your project rather than using the original files.
 If you use Project Builder's "Add Files..." menu command you will be given the option to make copies of the files in your Dot project directory.

-Now make the following changes to General/DotPalette.h, General/DotPalette.m, and General/DotInspector.m.
+Now make the following changes to DotPalette.h, DotPalette.m, and DotInspector.m.

-Changes to General/DotPalette.h
+Changes to DotPalette.h

-*Change #import Dot.h to import General/DotView.h
+*Change #import Dot.h to import DotView.h
-*Change @interface Dot (General/DotPaletteInspector) to @interface General/DotView (General/DotPaletteInspector)
+*Change @interface Dot (DotPaletteInspector) to @interface DotView (DotPaletteInspector)

-Changes to General/DotPalette.m
+Changes to DotPalette.m

-*Change @implementation Dot (General/DotPaletteInspector) to @implementation General/DotView (General/DotPaletteInspector)
+*Change @implementation Dot (DotPaletteInspector) to @implementation DotView (DotPaletteInspector)

-Changes to General/DotInspector.m
+Changes to DotInspector.m

-*Change #import Dot.h to #import General/DotView.h
+*Change #import Dot.h to #import DotView.h

-// General/NSCoding Methods
+// NSCoding Methods

-Now we need to add General/NSCoding methods to General/DotView so that it can be stored and read from the nib file.
-Basically, all these two methods do is encode and decode the three members of the General/DotView class.
-Add the following code to General/DotView.m and of course add the method declarations to General/DotView.h.
-If you want more information on General/NSCoder see this tutorial on archiving.
+Now we need to add NSCoding methods to DotView so that it can be stored and read from the nib file.
+Basically, all these two methods do is encode and decode the three members of the DotView class.
+Add the following code to DotView.m and of course add the method declarations to DotView.h.
+If you want more information on NSCoder see this tutorial on archiving.

--(void)encodeWithCoder:(General/NSCoder *)coder
+-(void)encodeWithCoder:(NSCoder *)coder
 {
     float x=center.x;
     float y=center.y;